Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Execution.md

 ![](img/Test_Case_Management_189.png)

 You can instead link the test step to an existing incident (by clicking the "***Link Existing Incident***" button)[^link-existing-incident].
 The following popup will be displayed, where you can either enter an incident ID (if known), or choose one from the list.
 A user must have the "incident-view" permission in a given product to see the incidents from that product in this popup.
+Incidents in any product which shares incidents with the test run product can be used.

 ![](img/Test_Case_Management_190.png)